ankasabov142/MEGAPARTS-clone/README.md

 MEGAPARTS site clone, eighth week of my internship at the respective company.
 The goal is to create a pixel-perfect recreation of the page provided to me using well-known front end technologies, such as HTML, CSS, SASS, as well as adding functionality via JavaScript.
-Implementation of back end code via PHP using good OOP practices, emphasis on sanitary clean code from SQL injections, good security and tidiness of code during the project
+Implementation of back end code via PHP using good OOP practices, emphasis on sanitary clean code from SQL injections, good security and tidiness of code during the project.

 Requirements: